Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Results

-Fig.~\ref{fig:corner} presents the marginalized posterior distributions for a representative test observation with randomly chosen parameters $\log_{10} f_{*,10}=0.04$, $\log_{10} f_{\mathrm{esc}, 10}=0.05$, $\alpha_*=0.44$ and $\alpha_\mathrm{esc}=-0.60$.
+Figure~\ref{fig:corner} presents the marginalized posterior distributions for a representative test observation with randomly chosen parameters: $\log_{10} f_{*,10}=0.04$, $\log_{10} f_{\mathrm{esc}, 10}=0.05$, $\alpha_*=0.44,$ and $\alpha_\mathrm{esc}=-0.60$.
 The corner plot shows the inferred neutral fraction and mean density across four selected redshift slices.
 The 68\% and 95\% confidence regions reveal several key features of the inference quality.
-First off, all three models successfully recover the true parameter values (marked by black dots) within their respective uncertainty intervals, confirming that the framework produces well-calibrated posteriors without systematic bias.
-The excellent calibration of our inference method was already established in~\citet{Pietschke_2025}.
+First of all, all three models recover the true parameter values (marked by black dots) within their respective uncertainty intervals for this particular realization, which was selected as a representative illustration.
+The calibration of our inference method was verified through coverage statistics following \citet{Pietschke_2025}.

-Moreover, the posteriors for $x_\mathrm{HI}$ are generally somewhat more tightly constrained than those for $\langle 1+\delta_\mathrm{HI} \rangle$, reflecting the fact that the neutral fraction is the primary driver of power spectrum amplitude while density fluctuations contribute a secondary modulation.
-Furthermore, the relative sizes of the confidence regions immediately reveal the hierarchy of constraining power among the three data combinations, with the combined model (orange, solid contours) providing the tightest constraints, followed by the 21cm auto-power model (grey, dashed contours), and finally the cross-power only model (blue, dotted contours).
+Moreover, the posteriors for $x_\mathrm{HI}$ are generally somewhat more tightly constrained than those for $\langle 1+\delta_\mathrm{HI} \rangle$, reflecting the fact that the neutral fraction is the primary driver of power-spectrum amplitude, while density fluctuations contribute a secondary modulation.
+Furthermore, the relative sizes of the confidence regions immediately reveal the hierarchy of constraining power among the three data combinations, with the combined model (solid orange contours) providing the tightest constraints, followed by the 21cm auto-power model (dashed gray contours), and finally the cross-power-only model (dotted blue contours).

-To quantify this hierarchy more precisely across the full test set, we compute the posterior volume (PV) for each model, defined as the standard deviation of the posterior samples normalized by the prior standard deviation.
+To quantify this hierarchy more precisely across the full test set, we computed the posterior volume (PV) for each model, which is defined as the standard deviation of the posterior samples normalized by the prior standard deviation.
 This metric measures what fraction of the prior uncertainty remains after observing the data, with values near unity indicating uninformative observations and values near zero indicating precise constraints.
-Fig.~\ref{fig: posterior volume} shows the PV as a function of redshift for both $x_\mathrm{HI}$ (left panel) and $\langle 1+\delta_\mathrm{HI} \rangle$ (right panel), with error bars computed via bootstrap resampling to quantify statistical uncertainty in the metric itself.
+Fig.~\ref{fig: posterior volume} shows the mean PV across six independent network training runs as a function of redshift for both $x_\mathrm{HI}$ (left panel) and $\langle 1+\delta_\mathrm{HI} \rangle$ (right panel), with error bars indicating the standard deviation.
+Averaging over multiple runs accounts for the epistemic uncertainty inherent to neural-network training, where different random initializations can yield slightly different posteriors; this is discussed in detail in Appendix~\ref{app: stochasticity}.